-It's a convenient little accessory That managed to make a huge fashion statement:
+It's a convenient little accessory that manages to make a huge fashion statement:

 trendy shades are the go-to accent That have transcended generations, a timeless accessory That accentuates true female elegance.